Death Factory (2002 film)

 Death Factory is a 2002 disaster horror slasher film featuring the story of six teenagers who sneak into an abandoned chemical factory where a disaster happened when they were all still children.
 It was written and directed by Brad Sykes, starring Lisa Jay, Karla Zamudio, Rhoda Jordan, Jeff Ryan, David Kalamus and Michael Okarma in the main character roles, while actress Tiffany Shepis plays antagonist Alexa.
 Supporting actors included a special appearance by Ron Jeremy as Glen the hobo.
-Death Factory was direct-to-DVD and received generally unfavourable reviews from critics, although it developed a cult following since its release, while followed by a 2008 sequel titled Death Factory: Bloodletting.
+Death Factory was direct-to-video and received generally unfavourable reviews from critics, although it developed a cult following since its release, while followed by a 2008 sequel titled Death Factory: Bloodletting.

 Plot

-Teenage couple Alyson and Troy are looking for a private place to make out, sneaking into a peculiar abandoned structure on the outskirts of town.
-They come upon a moldy sofa in an otherwise empty room; Alyson removes her shirt, and the pair proceed to initiate sex, but Troy is frightened by what looks to be a metal hand of some sort wrapping its way around the door frame.
-Fearing that they are being spied on, Troy backs out of the sex, annoying Alyson, who steps out into the hallway for a cigarette.
+Teenage couple Alyson and Josh are looking for a private place to make out, sneaking into a peculiar abandoned structure on the outskirts of town.
+They come upon a moldy sofa in an otherwise empty room; Alyson removes her shirt, and the pair proceed to initiate sex, but Josh is frightened by what looks to be a metal hand of some sort wrapping its way around the door frame.
+Fearing that they are being spied on, Josh backs out of the sex, annoying Alyson, who steps out into the hallway for a cigarette.
 She is grabbed by an unseen creature and dragged away.
-Troy goes looking for her, and finds her alive but soaked in blood.
+Josh goes looking for her, and finds her alive but soaked in blood.
 He reaches out to help her, but a tall woman with sharp teeth and steel scalpels affixed to her fingers leaps on him, opening his stomach and squeezing out his liver and intestines while Alyson screams.

-Meanwhile Rachel, a college freshman, is invited to celebrate the completion of her first year with her five friends, Louisa, Dereck, Francis, Leticia and Josh.
+Meanwhile, a college freshman name Rachel is invited to celebrate the completion of her first year with her five friends Louisa, Derek, Francis, Leticia, and Troy.
 Rachel has been childhood friends with Louisa for years, but while Rachel is studious and responsible, Louisa is a reputed troublemaker who carries a switchblade knife.
-She whips out the knife at Josh after he jokes about her being a lesbian, but she then lets him go.
+She whips out the knife at Troy after he jokes about her being a lesbian, but she then lets him go.
 Francis has a crush on Leticia and hopes to hook up with her at the party that night, picking up the gang in his van.
 The six teens are unsure where a good place to party would be, prompting Louisa to suggest the Dyson Chemical Factory at the edge of town, which has been abandoned since the teens were small children.